 Both cities are very safe. obviously being the normal amount of cautious is helpful traveling alone.

 I lived in Edinburgh for 2 years and lived in Brussels for months.
 10 days is a good amount of time, but perhaps too long to just stay in each place.
 You could always do both? or perhaps whichever one you choose, also travel to different places outside to explore more and make it worth your while.
 Brussels can be a little expensive by euro standards, but ediburgh uses the British pound, so coverting the USD will be tougher on your pocket there.

 Edinburgh HAS SO MUCH history, with grim stories and a great buzz in the city.
 Brussels is quaint and food heaven.
-Either way, youre going to have a great time !! x over 3 years ago
+Either way, youre going to have a great time !! x about 4 years ago

 Ok, you don't have to worry about language in Brussels as English is spoken by many of the residents.
 I've only driven through Brussels so can't give any insight on tourist attractions.
 Edinburgh - has lots of history and loads to see and do and also, visit other places nearby such as Glasgow (yes, I know it's not just around the corner, but you can get a train or bus).
 You could take a low cost flight to both Edinburgh and Brussels from London although Megabus is far cheaper.
 I'd check the prices first though, because easyjet and Ryanair have really good prices especially if you have very little luggage. about 4 years ago